kartik-hegde/sparse-tensors/README.md

 Hence, it is extremely important to develop better sparse representations of the data.
 In this repository, I will add useful compression-decompression functions for tensors.

 - generateCSF.py : This gives a simple and efficient recursive implementation of the CSF [2] compression technique on sparse tensors.
 You can input a tensor of any dimensionality and can choose to have any of the dimensions as sparse/dense.

+[1] Kjolstad, Fredrik, et al. "The tensor algebra compiler."
+Proceedings of the ACM on Programming Languages 1.OOPSLA (2017): 77.
+[2] Shaden Smith and George Karypis.
+2015.
+Tensor-matrix products with a compressed sparse tensor.
+In Proceedings of the 5th Workshop on Irregular Applications: Architectures and Algorithms.
+ACM,